adidas/api-guidelines/guides/complete-api-development.md

   1. Check out the VCS repository with the OAS file

-  1. Set up the Dredd testing tool locally
+  1. Set up the [Dredd API testing tool](https://github.com/apiaryio/dredd) locally

   1. Configure the Dredd for your project